doctorfree/Obsidian-Media-Vault/Process.md

 When done selecting columns click the `Generate file` button at the bottom.

-I wrote the following scripts to generate Markdown format files for each of the CDs in the downloaded CSV format Collectorz export and create various indexes of the generated Obsidian vault.
+The following scripts generate Markdown format files for each of the CDs in the downloaded CSV format Collectorz export and create various indexes of the generated Obsidian vault.
 Click the arrow to the left of the details link to expand or collapse each script.

 <details>
   <p>